Donate in Honor of Michael La Marca

 After graduating Arizona State University with his PhD, he was a research intern at PwC for the Center for Advanced Research in San Jose, CA. Their mission is to create competitive advantage by applying advanced technology and thinking to important practice problems.
 Given Michael’s voracious thirst for knowledge, he would sit in on classes at San Jose State University during his time at PwC.
 It was at one of these lectures where his passion for solar technology after hearing from a guest lecturer from a top solar company.
 Michael immediately approached him after class to learn more about solar energy and the next steps should he wish to pursue a career in the field.
 After learning that he would need to further his education in Material Sciences, Michael enrolled again at Arizona State University in their Material Science master’s program, where they had just constructed a start of the art solar facility.
 There he modeled the order/disorder interface of a Heterojunction with Intrinsic Thin Layer (HIT) solar cell and completed extensive coursework in materials science and electrical engineering with a focus on the operation of and the physics underlying all types of solar cells.
 He secured an internship at the top solar company where he was immediately offered a full-time job and the rest is history.
 Most recently he worked at Sunnova as the Director Solar Fleet Performance and loved what he did and all of the people that he worked with.

 While most of Michael’s family and friends could not fully comprehend what he studied or his work, they could easily see his passion.
 He will be greatly missed by his family and friends, as well as the plethora of lives he impacted.
-As one of Michael’s great passions was solar technology, we invite you to honor his memory by donations to the Solar Foundation.
+As one of Michael’s great passions was solar technology, we invite you to honor his memory by donations to IREC, which recently merged with The Solar Foundation.